 Is there anything we can do?

 Well, look at that.
 I added a third header because this blog post felt wrong without a resolution.
-Unfortunately, the above header is about as close to a resolution as this post is going to get because I really don’t know the answer.
-I really just wrote this post because I found it interesting to observe this experiment.
+Unfortunately, the above header is about as close to a resolution as this post is going to get because I don’t know the answer.
+I wrote this post simply because I found it interesting to observe this experiment.
 If you have any further thoughts on this phenomenon, drop a comment!
 I’d love to see your thoughts on the matter.